choria-io/website/docs/content/concepts/terminology/_index.md

 ## Choria Network Broker

-A managed instance of the [NATS.io](https://nats.io) Server, capable of serving 50 000 or more connection on a single compute node.
+A managed instance of the [NATS.io](https://nats.io) Server, capable of serving 50 000 or more connections on a single compute node.

 Delivered as part of the *choria* single binary.

 ## Client

-Software that produce commands for servers to process, typically this would be a computer with the client package installed and someone using the commands like *mco package* to interact with Agents.
+Software that produces commands for servers to process, typically this would be a computer with the client package installed and someone using the commands like *mco package* to interact with Agents.

 ## Connector